Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/coolercontrol.md

 # COOLERCONTROL

- A program to monitor and control your cooling devices
+ A program to monitor and control your cooling devices.

+ NOTE: requires "coolercontrold" (with final "d") to work.

  SITE: https://gitlab.com/coolercontrol/coolercontrol